 - Improved relationships

 - Improved mental health, including less anxiety, depression, stress, and hostility, with improved self-esteem.
 (6)

-- Improved physical health, including lower blood pressure, stronger immune system, improved heart health (7)
+- Improved physical health, including lower blood pressure, stronger immune system, and improved heart health (7)

 - Hope for the future

 - Joy in the present

 - Peace with God and with our past

 - Purpose in life as God creates something good out of our pain and hurt.